Food & Drink

 Sweet sujukh (not to be mistaken for the meat variety, for it is made from strings of shelled walnuts dipped in grape syrup until a thick and tender coat covers them).
 Sweet sujukh is a wonderful high energy snack that can be taken on hikes and daily excursions and eaten at will.

 Like a Greek or Turkish coffee, Armenian coffee is a demitasse of thick brew boiled and served with powdered grounds in individual copper or brass pots.

 Tea in Armenia can be a delight, especially if it is herbal.
 Armenians will spend spring and summer collecting mountain herbs, drying them for teas.
 Name an herb, and it is available in tea form in Armenia!

-Traditional soft drinks are Tarkhun (tarragon flavored soda), Tan (salty yogurt drink, still or carbonated) and a variety of mineral water, with popular brands like Bjni, Jermuk, Dilijan and Arzni.
+Traditional soft drinks are Tarkhun (tarragon flavored soda), Tan (salty yogurt drink, still or carbonated) and a variety of mineral water, with popular brands such as Bjni, Jermuk, Dilijan and Arzni.

 The best local beers to try out are the Kilikia, Erebouni, Kotayk, Dargett, Ararat, Gyumri, Dilijan and Aleksandrapol.

 Armenia produces a remarkable variety of grapes under soil and climate conditions perfect for fermenting excellent wines.
 The Areni Red Wine is particularly lauded and many other Armenian semi sweet or dessert wines are world-renowned.
 Also popular are sweet and semi sweet fruit wines made from pomegranates plums, cherries and apricots.

 Traditional local vodkas, usually distilled from fruit are very popular: the strong and potent Honi aragh (Cornelian cherry vodka), Tsirani aragh (Apricot vodka) and the most common, the Tuti aragh (Mulberry vodka).

 Phoenix Tour invites you to taste centuries of tradition in each of our many dishes and whether it’s your first try at Armenian cuisine or your hundredth, there will be always something to suit your palette!